LEGIT-GENIUS/Maven_Marketing_campaign_Analysis/README.md

 5. Sweet products (represented as MntSweetProducts).
 6. Gold products (represented as MntGoldProds).

-* The information received on every customer with regards to their purchases includes: •	Date of birth.
-Marital status.
-Education level, Annual income, Number of children at home (kids and Teens).
+* The information received on every customer with regards to their purchases includes: Date of birth,	Marital status,	Education level, Annual income, Number of children at home (kids and Teens).

-* There were four means through which consumer could make purchase within the store;
+* There were four means through which consumer could make purchase from the store;

 1. Deals purchase (NumDealsPurchases)
 2. Web purchase (NumWebPurchases)